AlexandreDeRiemaecker/bankaccountservice/README.md

 ### Exploring the data via Graphistry

-If we wish to explore the data easily, we can add an additional CDK stack that imports the CF Template provided at [Enabling low code graph data apps with Amazon Neptune and Graphistry](https://aws.amazon.com/blogs/database/enabling-low-code-graph-data-apps-with-amazon-neptune-and-graphistry/) with the CF parameters pointing to our Neptune Cluster.
+Should we want to explore the data easily, we can add an additional CDK stack that imports the CF Template provided at [Enabling low code graph data apps with Amazon Neptune and Graphistry](https://aws.amazon.com/blogs/database/enabling-low-code-graph-data-apps-with-amazon-neptune-and-graphistry/) with the CF parameters pointing to our Neptune Cluster.

 ### Friendships

 We could have handled friendships with the persons module, but with many-to-many relationships, we prefer seeing that bi-directional relationship "Person_Person" called "Friendship" as its own REST resource.
 This ensures that if we need to add properties to a friendship (e.g., a creationDate), we don't need to introduce breaking changes in the API.
+This is a case that may start out as just an edge, but could become it's own vertex with two edges.